 Eating and Drinking

 Prague in March does not generally see outdoor seating (unless they use space heaters) but this can change if the long term forecasts show no cold fronts coming in which case the tables and chairs go out early.
 There will will still be winter food on the menus like “Bramborova Polevka” (Potato Soup).
-Check my top six Czech food picks for an introduction to the year-round classic meals and for more info look at the Czech food page.
+Check my Top Czech Food Picks for an introduction to the year-round classic meals and for more info look at the Czech Food and Restaurant Etiquette page.
 For hot drinks then restaurants and cafes will put a stall outside for things like Hot chocolate, Hot Mulled Mine (Svarák), Hot Honey Wine (Medovina), Hot Cider (Mošt) and Hot water mixed with rum and lemon (Grog).
-I have my own recommended restaurants.
+I have my own Recommended Restaurants.

 March 17th sees all the Irish Bars trying to out do each other in their ST Patricks Day celebrations.

 March.
 Prague Zoo opens for the season with a day of events from 11am. http://www.zoopraha.cz

 Pick a Month